 Strawberries and rhubarb are like a perfect marriage blessed by the Gods.
-Sweet, ripe strawberries that perfectly balances the bold tang of rhubarb.
+Sweet, ripe strawberries that perfectly balance the bold tang of rhubarb.
 Colorful, tangy, and sweet, this is the spirit of summer.

 What makes the best Strawberry-rhubarb pie crisp?

 Ingredients and how-tos sound too many and too long but this strawberry-rhubarb pie crisp recipe has all the ingredients you could find in your kitchen.
-Strawberry and rhubarb are easily available at any grocery store. if you can't find them at the produce section, the frozen area is always there for us, it will still taste amazing.
+Strawberries and rhubarb are easily available at any grocery store. if you can't find them in the produce section, the frozen area is always there for us, it will still taste amazing.

 This recipe is made of :

 When we talk about pie, we talk about pie crust, and choosing the fat to use in making the best crust is like our national identity that resides specifically in the crust, according to Harold Mcgee.
 The best-premade pie crust should taste like home, buttery, flakey, and something you will enjoy with the most delicious filling you're in the mood for.